 A complex system, living in your digestive tract

 The authors of a 2017 BMJ review study explains that the microbiome that is far more complex than human DNA.
-Large-scale projects propose that there are more than 3 billion possible unique gene sequences that may come from these microorganisms which, when you compare it to the human genome of 23 000, shows just how significant this colony is2.
+Large-scale projects propose that there are more than 3 billion possible unique gene sequences that may come from these microorganisms which, when you compare it to the human genome of 23 000, shows just how significant this colony is.
 And when you look at it that way, you can begin to see what it has such a profound influence on a person’s health.

 At the very basic level, this microbiome is involved in the immune response of the body.
 From the moment you are born, these microorganisms play a fundamental role in your immune system.
 They are involved in its conception as well as training and function throughout your life.
 This interaction between the immune system and the microorganisms is what evolves into a relationship that ensures processes that take place within the digestive tract are beneficial to the host: you and your wellbeing.
-It’s this relationship that allows the body to recognize and target foreign invading pathogens, as well as maintain a certain level of defense against anything harmful that may attack the body3.
+It’s this relationship that allows the body to recognise and target foreign invading pathogens, as well as maintain a certain level of defence against anything harmful that may attack the body.

 Besides this crucial role in immunity, the microbiome plays other significant functions in human health.
 One of those is nutrition.